grigory-rechistov/interpreters-comparison/README.md

-# Compare Performance and complexity of Software Interpreters of a Virtual Machine
+# Compare Performance and Complexity of Software Interpreters of a Virtual Machine

 Sample programs for comparison of different VM interpretation techniques.
 See the Makefile for the full list of targets.